How Long Do Hard Inquiries Stay on Your Credit Report?

 Can You Dispute Unauthorized Hard Inquiries?

-How a credit repair company help you in removing hard inquiry from a credit report?
+How a credit repair company help you remove hard inquiries from a credit report?